 In 1970 William Johnston wrote a full-length mystery novel simply titled, Dick Tracy.
 In this book, a criminal mastermind named “Mr. Computer” kidnaps top minds from various scientific fields and uses a brain-drain machine to transfer their knowledge into his own mind.
 Mr. Computer hopes this knowledge will help him take over the world.

 Strangely, with the exception of Sam Catchem, no regulars from the comic strip appear or are even mentioned in the story.
-The famous two-way wrist radios are omitted and Dick and Sam feel rather generic making us feel we are reading a generic detective novel with the names Dick Tracy and Sam Catchem pencilled in at the last-minute.
+The famous two-way wrist radios are omitted and Dick and Sam have little of the personality the mark them as the Tracy and Catchem we are familiar with.
+The novel reads more as a generic detective novel with the names Dick Tracy and Sam Catchem penciled in at the last-minute.

 Dick Tracy (Bantam, 1990)